 The status of Norwegian wild Atlantic salmon is evaluated annually by the Norwegian Scientific Advisory Committee for Atlantic Salmon.
-This is an English summary of the 2019 annual report.
+This is an English summary of the 2020 report.

-The committee has been appointed by the Norwegian Environment Agency and given the assignment to evaluate status of salmon and the relative importance of different threats, give science-based catch advice, and give advice on other issues related wild to salmon management.
-The advice is only related to biological questions, and not to socio-economic challenges in the salmon management.
+The committee is appointed by the Norwegian Environment Agency to evaluate status of salmon and importance of different threats, and to give science-based catch advice and advice on other issues related to wild salmon management.

-Thirteen scientists from seven institutes/universities are members of the committee: Torbjørn Forseth (leader), Bjørn T. Barlaup, Sigurd Einum, Bengt Finstad, Peder Fiske, Morten Falkegård, Åse Helen Garseth, Atle Hindar, Tor Atle Mo, Eva B. Thorstad, Kjell Rong Utne, Asbjørn Vøllestad and Vidar Wennevik.
+Thirteen scientists from seven institutions serve on the committee: Torbjørn Forseth (leader), Bjørn T. Barlaup, Sigurd Einum, Bengt Finstad, Peder Fiske, Morten Falkegård, Åse Helen Garseth, Atle Hindar, Tor Atle Mo, Eva B. Thorstad, Kjell Rong Utne, Asbjørn Vøllestad and Vidar Wennevik.
 The committee is an independent body, and the members do not represent the institutions where they are employed when serving on the committee.